kamal01236/heart-attack-prediction/README.md

-# Heart Attack Prediction using Machine Learning ⚕️
+# Heart Attack Prediction Pipeline

 This repository contains a small, reproducible pipeline for training, evaluating and serving a RandomForest model that predicts heart-attack risk from patient features.
 It includes preprocessing utilities, model training with threshold selection policies, simple visualizations (PR/ROC curves and a pruned decision tree), and a Flask API for inference.

 **Repository:** `kamal01236/heart_attack_prediction`

-This repository implements a machine learning pipeline to **predict the risk of heart attack** based on a dataset of U.S. heart patients aged 30–80.
+This repository implements a pipeline to **predict the risk of heart attack** based on a dataset of U.S. heart patients aged 30–80.
 The pipeline includes:

 - Exploratory Data Analysis (EDA)